-I grew up in Dallas, Texas with my nose in a book—usually a copy of Nancy Drew, Encyclopedia Brown, or Choose Your Own Adventure books.
-When I wasn’t reading, I could be found playing dress-up games and dreaming up stories in the backyard.
+Hello, I’m Laura.
+I grew up in Dallas, Texas with my nose in a book—usually a copy of Nancy Drew, Encyclopedia Brown, or Choose Your Own Adventure.
+When I wasn’t reading, I could be found playing dress-up games and dreaming up stories about magical worlds in the backyard.

-I kept up my love of reading, writing, making things and solving mysteries as I grew up, joining the robotics team and literary magazine clubs at school, attending anime conventions with my friends, playing video games, and reading armchair treasure hunt books in my spare time.
+I kept up my love of reading, writing, making things and solving mysteries as I grew, joining the robotics team and literary magazine clubs at school, attending anime conventions with my friends, playing video games, and reading armchair treasure hunt books in my spare time.

 In college, I discovered the world of alternate reality games (ARGs), and was a dedicated player and forum moderator of several games including Perplex City, which ran from 2004-2007.
 So dedicated, in fact, that even after the game ended, I pursued one of the game’s unsolved puzzles, “Billion to One”, for 15 years, until it was solved in 2021.